-- Firewood takes a long time to dry. - Firewood dries mainly at the exposed ends.
-Long pieces of wood should be cut to "firewood" length if expected to dry faster. - Firewood bought from a vendor is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself. - Drving is faster in dry climates than in damp, maritime climates. - Drying is faster in warm summer weather than in winter weather. - Small logs dry faster than large ones. - Split logs dry faster than round wood. - Softwoods take less time to dry than hardwoods. - Softwoods such as pine, spruce and poplar/aspen can be dry enough to burn after being stacked in the open for only the summer months. - Hardwoods such as oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are large. - Firewood dries faster when stacked in the open where it is exposed to sun and wind; it takes much longer to dry when stacked in a woodshed or mound. - Ready-to-burn firewood has a moisture content of 15 to 20% and will allow your furnace to reach its highest efficiency.
+- Firewood takes a long time to dry. - Firewood dries mostly from the exposed ends.
+Long pieces of wood should be cut to "firewood" length if expected to dry. - Firewood bought from a vendor is rarely dry enough to burn, so it is advisable to buy the wood in spring and dry it yourself. - Drying is faster in dry climates than in damp, maritime climates. - Drying is faster in warm summer weather than in winter weather. - Small logs dry faster than large ones. - Split logs dry faster than round ones. - Generally, softwoods take less time to dry than hardwoods. - Softwoods like pine, spruce, and poplar/aspen can be dry enough to burn after being stacked in the open for only the summer months. - Hardwoods such as oak, maple and ash can take one, or even two years to dry fully, especially if the pieces are large. - Firewood dries more quickly when stacked in the open where it is exposed to sun and wind; it takes much longer to dry when stacked in a woodshed or mound. - Ready to burn firewood has a moisture content of 15 to 20% and will allow your furnace to reach its highest possible efficiency.